chengmeowz/project-posture/README.md

 ----------
 **Pre-work** (accomplished by Sunny)

-- [X] Average the 3 trials for each condition to get an overall average score for MVPA_minutes.week, Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), and Total Velocity (cm/s), i.e., we will have 4 average Total Area (cm²) scores.
+- [X] Average the 3 trials for each condition to get an overall average score for MVPA_minutes.week, IPAQ_Category, Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), and Total Velocity (cm/s), i.e., we will have 4 average Total Area (cm²) scores.

 * [variables.py](https://github.com/chengmeowz/project-posture/blob/main/code/variables.py), a Python file to average the 3 trials for each condition to get an overall average score.

-* [variables.xlsx](https://github.com/chengmeowz/project-posture/blob/main/BDS/variables.xlsx), an excel file contains an overall average score for Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), Total Velocity (cm/s), MVPA_minutes.week, Subject, Vision, and Surface for each condition.
+* [variables.xlsx](https://github.com/chengmeowz/project-posture/blob/main/BDS/variables.xlsx), an excel file contains an overall average score for Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), Total Velocity (cm/s), MVPA_minutes.week, IPAQ_Category, Subject, Vision, and Surface for each condition.

 - [X] Decide X and Y.
    - We set Y as MVPA_minutes.week and X as the other five variables first, and
    - do it again with Y as Total Area (cm²) and X as the other five variables.
+   - Then we set Y as IPAQ_Category and X as *the other five variables first*, and
+   - do it again with Y as Total Area (cm²) and X as *the other five variables*.

 ----------